christon1/secure-message/README.md

 ## INSTALLATION

-You can install secure-message by using Docker.
+You can install simple-message by using Docker.
 Just download the Docker Compose file to your computer and initiate the process.

 ```
 docker-compose up -d